 |Level #||TOEFL Speaking Section||IELTS Speaking Section||PTE Speaking Section||ELPE Oral Exam|

 Alternative Certification for international graduate students serving in teaching positions

-Departments have the option to request alternative certification from the Office of Graduate and Professional Studies on behalf of an international graduate student who wishes to serve in a teaching position.
+Departments have the option to request alternative certification from the Graduate and Professional School on behalf of an international graduate student who wishes to serve in a teaching position.